Summer of Adventure

 Let me start by saying that my threshold for adventure is quite low.

-While I’m pretty sure my siblings have all jumped out of airplanes and such, I tend to think adventure is sneaking off to the beach alone in the dead of winter while the kids are at school and the toursits have gone home leaving my To-Do list decidedly undone.
+While I’m pretty sure my siblings have all jumped out of airplanes and such, I tend to think adventure is sneaking off to the beach alone in the dead of winter while the kids are at school and the tourists have gone home leaving my To-Do list decidedly undone.
 Crazy, I know.
+One day we might get on the middle fork american river to do some whitewater rafting!

 So it wouldn’t take much to make this the Summer of Adventure.
 Motivated by desperation to Make All the Memories and the need to escape Aidan’s Destructive Independent Mobility at home, I gathered my troops to explore this beautiful part of New England we’re fortunate to inhabit.